 An Italian Gastro-Pub with homemade pastas, pizzas and more.
 Chef Fritz has been featured on the Food Network and on the PBS Show “Check Please”.
 Don’t miss his famous Fire-Roasted Brussel Sprouts with Bacon Aioli and Candied Pine Nuts

 Casual French Fare and gorgeous views of the waterfront when dining al fresco on their covered patio.

 Venturing outside of Downtown West Palm Beach?
-A few of our favorites within a 5 minute drive include Buccan, Cholo Soy Cocina, Grandview Public Market, Grato, Kitchen, Rhythm Café & Havana Cuban.
+A few of our favorites within a 5 minute drive include Buccan, Cholo Soy Cocina, Grandview Public Market, Grato, Kitchen, Rhythm Café, Nomad & Havana Cuban.